Magnetic storage: History

 The programmable calculators of the HP-41-series (from 1979) could store data via an external magnetic tape storage device on Mini-Cassettes.

 Magnetic storage in the form of wire recording—audio recording on a wire—was publicized by Oberlin Smith in the Sept 8, 1888 issue of Electrical World.
 Smith had previously filed a patent in September, 1878 but found no opportunity to pursue the idea as his business was machine tools.
 The first publicly demonstrated magnetic recorder, at Paris Exposition of 1900, was invented by Valdemar Poulsen in 1898.
 Poulsen's device recorded a signal on a wire wrapped around a drum.
 In 1928, Fritz Pfleumer developed the first magnetic tape recorder.
 Early magnetic storage devices were designed to record analog audio signals.
 Computers and now most audio and video magnetic storage devices record digital data.

-In computers, magnetic storage was also used for primary storage in a form of magnetic drum, or core memory, core rope memory, thin film memory, twistor memory or bubble memory.
+In computers, magnetic storage was also used for primary storage in a form of magnetic drum, or core memory, core rope memory, thin-film memory, twistor memory or bubble memory.
 Unlike modern computers, magnetic tape was also often used for secondary storage.

 Design

 Hard drives use magnetic memory to store giga- and terabytes of data in computers.

 Information is written to and read from the storage medium as it moves past devices called read-and-write heads that operate very close (often tens of nanometers) over the magnetic surface.
 The read-and-write head is used to detect and modify the magnetisation of the material immediately under it.
 There are two magnetic polarities, each of which is used to represent either 0 or 1.

-The magnetic surface is conceptually divided into many small sub-micrometer-sized magnetic regions, referred to as magnetic domains, (although these are not magnetic domains in a rigorous physical sense), each of which has a mostly uniform magnetisation.
+The magnetic surface is conceptually divided into many small sub-micrometer-sized magnetic regions, referred to as magnetic domains (although these are not magnetic domains in a rigorous physical sense), each of which has a mostly uniform magnetisation.
 Due to the polycrystalline nature of the magnetic material, each of these magnetic regions is composed of a few hundred magnetic grains.
-Magnetic grains are typically 10 nm in size and each form a single true magnetic domain.
+Magnetic grains are typically 10 nm in size and each forms a single true magnetic domain.
 Each magnetic region in total forms a magnetic dipole which generates a magnetic field.
 In older hard disk drive (HDD) designs the regions were oriented horizontally and parallel to the disk surface, but for newer disks, the orientation was changed to perpendicular to allow for closer magnetic domain spacing.

 Older hard disk drives used iron(III) oxide (Fe_{2}O_{3}) as the magnetic material, but current disks use a cobalt-based alloy.